YingruWuGit/HiCKey/README.md

 The third column is the p-values of the boundaries.

+HiCKey also generates a BED file named as "xxxx_TADs.bed" in the same directory.

 # References

 Rao SSP, Huntley MH, Durand N, Stamenova EK, Bochkov I, Robinson JT, et al. A 3D map of the human genome at kilobase resolution reveals principles of chromatin looping.
 Cell.
 2015;159(7):1665–80.